xqb64/venom/README.md

 To generate the performance graph, run:

 ```
-make graph.png
+make graph.png <file>
 ```

+...where `<file>` could, e.g., be: `benchmarks/fib40.vnm`.

 ## Tests

 The tests are written in Python and venom's behavior is tested externally.

 The test suite relies on venom being compiled with `debug=vm` (because of the prefix in debug prints).
-To run the test suite, execute the command below, but make sure you have `pytest-xdist` installed because it's a time-consuming process.
+To run the test suite, create a Python virtual environment and activate it, then execute the command below (ideally also install `pytest-xdist` because it's a time-consuming process):

 ```
 make test